GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Details on -Eval Benchmark

 Let $W,H$ be the image width and height.
 We normalize motion relative to the image diagonal $D=\sqrt{W^2+H^2}$.
 After masking invalid pixels, we compute the per-pair normalized displacement $m_t$:

 Finally, for a clip of duration $S$ seconds, we define the Total Motion ($\mathrm{TM}$) and Motion Intensity ($\mathrm{MI}$) as:

 Here, $\mathrm{TM}$ is a dimensionless measure (fraction of the image diagonal) representing the total path length, which is approximately invariant to FPS for a fixed $S$. $\mathrm{MI}$ represents the corresponding average motion per second.
-In \ourmethod{}-Eval (\cref{tab:geoflaw-eval} in the main paper), we report per-model, per-scenario means and standard deviations of $\mathrm{TM}$ and $\mathrm{MI}$, allowing us to interpret geometric consistency jointly with the magnitude of motion produced by the model.
+In \ourmethod{}-Eval, we report per-model, per-scenario means and standard deviations of $\mathrm{TM}$ and $\mathrm{MI}$, allowing us to interpret geometric consistency jointly with the magnitude of motion produced by the model.